epage/epage.github.io/blog/blog/2022-02-04-minor-semver-issue.md

 there is little friction in publishing a new release.

 I'll be honest, I do miss the splashy marketing of having larger releases.
-If I published every release, I would end up spamming reddit with multiple releases each day.
+If I advertized every release, I would end up spamming reddit with multiple releases each day.

 With this continuous release model, what value am I providing users by bumping